dgkf/devcontainers/README.md

 To help minimize paramter conflicts with runtime executables, script flags are prefixed with `---`.
-Common flags include `---build` to force the image to re-build, and `---echo` to output the full container launch command.
+Common flags include `---build` to force the image to re-build, and `---echo` to output the full container launch command, or `---help` to see other options.

 ```
 R ---build ---echo